virtual-labs/exp-dead-weight-tester-coep/experiment/README.md

 This guide is meant for anyone creating a virtual lab and wanting to have a quiz section.

 ### 3. Structure of quiz
-The data for the quiz needs to be added to a json file pertaining the following specifications.
+The data for the quiz needs to be added to a json file pertaining the following specifications..
 1. The quiz needs to have an array of objects, each object representing a question.
 As shown below
 ```
 "questions" : [